woa-raphael/woa-raphael/guide/postinstall.md

 This makes USB work properly.
 If USB doesn't work, you may have to plug it in before boot.

+### Copying over calibration files/configuration files for the sensors
+> [!NOTE]
+> - These steps are temporary and will not be needed in future releases.
+These steps are also not as fully detailed as others and may get updated at a later time
+> - In order to get most sensors currently working, some manual steps are required.
+> - Mount persist in TWRP first!
+* You will need to backup from mass storage or twrp the following directory: /persist/sensors/
+* Copy over the contents to [Windows Drive Letter]\Windows\System32\Drivers\DriverData\QUALCOMM\fastRPC\persist\sensors (the following directory should already exist after booting Windows once, otherwise create it)

 ## Finished!